michaelrios2015/Investment-Value-Project-2/README.md

 For example, if you enter amount 1000, annual interest rate 3.25%, and number of years 1, the future investment value is 1032.98.

-The function should have three parameters: investmentAmount, monthlyInterestRate, years.
+The function should have three parameters:
+*investmentAmount
+*monthlyInterestRate
+*years

 Write a test program that prompts the user to enter the investment amount (e.g., 1000) and the interest rate (e.g., 9%), and print a table that displays the future value for the years from 1 to 30, as shown below: